DataDog/hiring-engineers/answers.md

 ![](datadogScreenshots/log_confd_setup.png)

 `curl http://0.0.0.0:5050/api/trace/ `

 `curl http://0.0.0.0:5050/api/apm/ `

 ![](datadogScreenshots/log_explorer.png)

 I also tagged my running flask server and the MySQL database (in its conf.d config file), in order to play around with the service map feature.
 This allowed me to get a view of my test app, with the ability to drill down into the performance of individual resources.
-I included a view of this service map in the Dashboard I created.
+I included a view of this service map in the Dashboard I created. (note that I switched the service name from flask-exercise to datadog_technical_exercise, halfway through, in order to match my host service tag, for Infrastructure metrics).

 ![](datadogScreenshots/service_map.png)